-Use of mobile phones, cameras and other devices
+Use of mobile phones, cameras and other devices (See separate policies for further information)

 Unauthorized or secret use of a mobile phone or other electronic device, to record voice, pictures or video is forbidden.

 Unauthorized publishing of such materials on a website which causes distress to the person(s) concerned will be considered a breach of school/college code of conduct, whether intentional or unintentional.
 The person responsible for the material will be expected to remove this immediately upon request and appropriate procedures will be followed.
 Where any crime may have been committed, the police will be informed.